Search

 The “mixed reality” (MR) is sometimes added to these two realities, where, by specially designed goggles, the potentials of virtual reality and augmented reality come together.
 Thus, realistic 3D images appear in the real world.
 You can for example play a game in which hostile robots enter your living room through the walls or place a virtual TV on the wall, which will always be hung when you watch it.

-Published by the Société de développement économique de la Colombie-Britannique, the series of topics “deciphered economy”, which is intended to connect several statistical data related to the economy of British Columbia in order to better prepare its customers so that they can understand the present and future challenges.
+Published by the Société de développement économique de la Colombie-Britannique, the series of topics “deciphered economy”, is intended to connect several statistical data related to the economy of British Columbia in order to better prepare its customers so that they can understand the present and future challenges.

 Notes :